 Cyclists riding along the Collie trail.
 Photo Nick Quinn/Arklow MTB Trails

 Collie has long been associated with outdoor adventures due to its lush vegetation, imposing granite outcrops and connection with the spectacular Collie River.
-The varied landscapes and topography surrounding Collie have provided an ideal foundation on which to establish a world-class trail network.
+The varied landscapes and topography surrounding Collie provided an ideal foundation on which to establish a world-class trail network.

 In 2019, the $10 million Collie Adventure Trails project was initiated, funded by the State Government.
 The project aimed to create more than 100km of new mountain bike trails extending through Wellington National Park, Westralia Conservation Park and Arklow Forest Block, catering for a range of riders from beginner to advanced, as well as users of hand cycles.